BequestDeCendresStudios/KnowledgeGap/README.md

 ## Future Direction
 I'm wanting to build a system that could be called "Mixture Of Meta-Learners", or learning how to learn meta-rules.

+### Specific Terminology
+#### Knowledge Gaps
+Used specifically to study repressed memories and blind spots in self-awareness.

+### Dream State
+Dream state refers to aspects of the subconscious mind that isn't bound by the same standards of logic.

+### Reversing of an Index / Reconstructing a Logical Rule
+This is analogous to how the mind resolves contradictions, integrates new  experience, or performs therapy/re-evaluation of core beliefs.

+### Poupee / Dolls
+Dolls here represent the way the mind copes with repressed memories.